 A member of the Bars of the District of Columbia, Maryland, Virginia, and of numerous federal courts, he has handled litigation that arose from or was filed in Arkansas, California, Delaware, the District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Missouri, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Texas, Utah, Virginia, West Virginia, and Wyoming.

-Mike is a member of the Legal Ethics Committee of the District of Columbia Bar and the Advisory Committee on Admissions and Grievances of the United States Court of Appeals for the District of Columbia Circuit.
-He also has served on the Rules of Professional Conduct Review Committee of the D.C.
-Bar.
+Mike is a member of the Advisory Committee on Admissions and Grievances of the United States Court of Appeals for the District of Columbia Circuit.
 He speaks at continuing legal education seminars and programs and has served on the faculty of the Virginia State Bar Professionalism Course.
 Other lectures and programs include Federal Judicial Center Case Management Seminar for Federal Judges, Panel on Civil Litigation; "Legal Ethics Roundtable," Corporate Counsel Institute, Georgetown University; Georgetown University Law School Law Firm Roundtable; Panelist on Director and Officer Liability, Stanford University Law School Directors' College; "Attorney Liability in the Post-Enron, Sarbanes-Oxley Era," D.C.
 Bar Panel; "Practical Legal Ethics in Virginia"; "Ethical Issues Encountered in Representing Financially Troubled Companies," ABA National Conference on Professional Responsibility; "Whistle Blowing in the Wind: Retaliatory Discharge of Lawyers Who Follow the Ethics Rules,” ABA National Conference on Professional Responsibility; "Ethical Issues for Lawyers and Experts”; and "Practical Legal Ethics in Virginia."

 Mike received his B.A., with highest distinction, from the University of Kansas, and his J.D. from the University of Virginia School of Law where he was Editor-in-Chief of the Virginia Law Review.
 After law school, he clerked for Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit and Associate Supreme Court Justice Harry A. Blackmun.
 Mike joined Williams & Connolly in 1978.
 He has been listed over multiple years in Best Lawyers in America, Super Lawyers, and Washingtonian Magazine’s "Washington's Top Lawyers,” including a Best Lawyers designation as “Lawyer of the Year” for 2017 in Legal Malpractice Law-Defendants and for 2015 in Ethics and Professional Responsibility Law.